 The course is relevant to developing scientists in the food, drink or flavour industry, within both SMEs and larger food and drink companies, and to students who wish to broaden their experience and subsequently enter the food industry.
 Relevant experience in the food industry, or undergraduate level food science or technology training will prepare delegates for the course.

-The benefits of blended learning were clear from feedback from our 2020 and 2021 delegates:
+The benefits of the course are clear from feedback from our previous delegates:

 "The lectures are well paced - I think I prefer them online as I can pause and catch up with my notes before continuing!
 I like the little check in quizzes - always a useful tool to check your understanding"